 General information and causes

-Cholesterol is essential for life.
+Cholesterol is a white, waxy substance that is circulated in the blood and is essential for life.
 It helps to build cell walls and is used in the manufacture of some hormones.

 When there is more cholesterol circulating in the blood than the body needs, it can deposit onto the artery walls, eventually leading to narrowing and hardening of the arteries.
 This process is known as atherosclerosis and increases the risk of heart disease and stroke.
 This risk is compounded when other risk factors such as high blood pressure and a family history of heart disease are also present.

-Low density lipoprotein (LDL)
+- Low density lipoprotein (LDL)

-High density lipoprotein (HDL)
+- High density lipoprotein (HDL)

 Testing for high cholesterol